 Mark Rozzo discusses the image in his 2022 New Yorker article "The Dennis Hopper Photograph that Caught Los Angeles."
 Rozzo notes that the photo has been traditionally dated as 1961, a year just tossed out by Hopper.
 But the "Smart Women" billboard campaign dates to around 1963 and the Corvair's interior reveals it to be a 1964 model.
 Thanks to Alison Martino for spotting the article.

-A great 1972 view of the Marquis as the Academy Award Theater taken for Life by Bill Eppinger (1938 - 2013).
-Price Waterhouse is delivering the ballots to the theatre.
-The ceremony itself would be at the Dorothy Chandler Pavilion.
+1972 - A great view of the Marquis as the Academy Award Theatre that was taken for Life by Bill Eppinger (1938 - 2013).
+Price Waterhouse was delivering the ballots to the theatre.
+The ceremony itself was at the Dorothy Chandler Pavilion that year.

-Thanks to Ken McIntyre for spotting the shot in the Life collection -- he had it as a post on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for spotting the shot in the Life collection -- he shared it as a post for the private Facebook group Photos of Los Angeles.
 The photo can be seen on the Time website as part of the Life story "Behind the Scenes at the 1972 Oscars."

 More information: